solliancenet/azure-synapse-build-together-blog/Blog-5/data-science.md

 ## Task 2: Use a Knowledge Center Machine Learning Notebook Example

-In this Task, you utilize a Knowledge center notebook that uses Azure Open Datasets to train a machine learning model to predict whether or not a passenger will give a taxi driver a tip (logistic regression problem).
+In this task, you utilize a Knowledge center notebook that uses Azure Open Datasets to train a machine learning model to predict whether or not a passenger will give a taxi driver a tip (logistic regression problem).
 You will be briefly introduced to core machine learning concepts through this sample.

 1. Navigate to the **Knowledge center** and select **Browse gallery**.